Brad Keselowski: 2015

-Keselowski finished second the next week at Martinsville being beaten by rival Denny Hamlin by 0.3 seconds.
-He had the faster car in the ending laps but he was unable to win the race because after restarting 4th, he was unable to get by Matt Kenseth or Joey Logano, quickly enough as Hamlin, to challenge Hamlin for the win.
+Keselowski finished second the next week at Martinsville, being beaten by rival Denny Hamlin by 0.3 seconds.
+He had the fastest car in the final laps, but he was unable to win the race because after restarting 4th, he was unable to get by Matt Kenseth or Joey Logano, quickly enough as Hamlin, to challenge Hamlin for the win.

 Keselowski had a dismal summer but still made the Chase for the Cup.
 Keselowski led 52 laps at Martinsville but got taken out of the race from contact with Matt Kenseth on a restart with 49 laps left.
 His crash set up the controversial wreck with Kenseth and teammate Joey Logano.

 At Texas, Keselowski started on the pole and led the most laps (312 of 334).
 However, he got overtaken by Jimmie Johnson after a caution period with less than ten laps to go.
 Keselowski finished second.
 Keselowski was eliminated from the final four spots of the Chase after finishing badly at Phoenix.
-Keselowski led the most laps of the Ford 400, but a late-race caution cost him the race, finishing 3rd behind Kyle Busch who won the race and the 2015 Cup series championship.
+Keselowski led the most laps of the Ford 400, but a late-race caution cost him the race, finishing 3rd behind Kyle Busch, who won the race and the 2015 Cup series championship.

 Keselowski's season was more disappointing than his 2014 campaign.
-He finished out the season with one win, nine top-fives (5 of which were runners-up) 25 top-tens, three poles, and one DNF.
+He finished out the season with one win, nine top-fives (five of which were runners-up), 25 top-tens, three poles, and one DNF.